awslabs/iot-app-kit/README.md

 1. Environment setup

-Ensure you have node version 16 and the latest verison of yarn installed.
+Ensure you have node version 16 and the latest version of yarn installed.

 To do this, execute the following commands: